Razyapoo/KGBClusteringDocumentation/user_documentation.md

 The second condition of clustering is that the node's [hierarchical level](#hierarchical-level) must be equal to the [current hierarchical level](#current-hierarchical-level-glossary).

 > **Warning** \
 > The algorithm always clusters the nodes located at the [current hierarchical level](#current-hierarchical-level-glossary).
-When all nodes in the [current hierarchical level](#current-hierarchical-level-glossary) will be the only nodes of their parents, the algorithm will collapse those nodes into their parents and increase the [current hierarchical level](#current-hierarchical-level-glossary) by 1.
+When all nodes in the [current hierarchical level](#current-hierarchical-level-glossary) will be the only nodes of their parents, the algorithm will collapse those nodes into their parents and decrease the [current hierarchical level](#current-hierarchical-level-glossary) by 1.

 As the map (in the mapping platforms) scales down and details disappear, new correlated details appear in their place that generalize the disappeared details.
 In our case, the parent node is such a generalization.
 Therefore, the next condition for clustering must be to cluster nodes that have the same parent node.